EkType/Baloo/README.md

 Here are a few tips:
 - Bugs must be isolated and reproducible problems that we can fix.
 This means telling us step by step how we can produce the bug.
 - Share as much information as possible.
 Include your operating system and its version, what application(s) you found the problem with and their version, etc.

+## Building the font from source

+This requires the following programs:

+- **[Fontlab Studio](http://www.fontlab.com/font-editor/fontlab-studio/):** `.vfb` design files are used by this font editor, for Windows and Mac from the Fontlab company with a proprietary license and requiring a license fee from each user.

+- **[AFDKO](http://www.adobe.com/devnet/opentype/afdko.html):** A set of command line tools for generating OpenType fonts from Adobe

+The build process used by Ek Type is as follows:

+1. Make changes in FontLab `.vfb` file

+2. Generate the `.ttf` file

+3. Make changes in AFDKO feature files.

+4. Type the following commands in the Command prompt window.
+Make sure that the AFDKO directory is included in your path.

+Use `maketof -h` to view the options available to you; choose the options you want as per your needs.
+We generally use
+`makeotf -f Baloo.ttf -o Baloo.otf -r -S -rev`

+to generate the release version of the font.

+### Branches and Pull Requests

+To learn more about Pull Requests, see Github's great article on [using pull requests](https://help.github.com/articles/using-pull-requests) and play the [interactive learning game](http://try.github.com) that takes around 15 minutes to complete.

+- `master` is the latest, stable, tested version

+- Add your name to the contributors file

+- Explain in the pull request how you have tested your contribution